tastejs/PropertyCross/native/README.md

 Native PropertyCross
 ====================

 These are the native implementations of the Property Finder application, included as reference.

+## Introduction

+The native implementations of the PropertyCross application are included as a benchmark for comparison.
+These implementations illustrate the tools and technologies that are used for native development on each mobile platform.
+The native implementations also provide a target for the user experience that should be aimed for with the cross-platform frameworks, with the assumption being that the use of native implementation technologies will provide the best user experience.

+The iOS application is built using Xcode, the Windows Phone application is built using Visual Studio together with the Windows Phone 7 SDKs, and the Android version is built using Eclipse.

 ## Building the iOS and Windows Phone applications

 The iOS version is built using XCode4.5, the Windows Phone version using Visual Studio and the Windows Phone 7.1 SDKs.

 ## Building the Android Application